5/1/2019

 Brian

-Yeah.
-Hi.
-This is Brian speaking.
+Hi, this is Brian speaking.
 The thing that we're really excited about is the ability to cross-sell the multitude of product offerings that we have, bringing together the strong markets capability along with the optimization services that we provide.
 I think what I'm most proud of right now is through this integration process, we are working together.
 We're not skipping a beat in terms of the seamless performance of these new platforms that we've acquired and as we're going through the integration process.
 The client base is very enthusiastic about what we have on the horizon in terms of the new capabilities and functionalities that will be associated with the cutover and migration onto Globex from the market's perspective.
 But I think even more important is we're able to solve issues and challenges today by bringing together the combined forces of what we've had under the historical CME group, adding on the next components as we look at improving capital efficiencies and addressing margin efficiencies, post-trade challenges that firms have been encumbered with.
-Using and leveraging the capabilities that we have across CME group is having a very positive impact with our client base.
+Using and leveraging the capabilities that we have across CME Group is having a very positive impact with our client base.

 speaker